VinayMandhaan/expense-tracker/README.md

+# Steps To Run

+- ** To run the project kindly start the FE and BE server separately.
+- ** To start BE server, cd full-stack-task && cd qashio-api
+- ** Run  docker-compose up --build to start Nest Server
+- ** To run FE Next.js, run yarn dev in the qashio-frontend-assignment

+# Features Completed In This Task
+## BE
+- ** CRUD Operations and DTO Validations for Transactions, Category and Budget.
+- ** Get Spending Summary Of Current Period
+- ** Pagination, Sorting and Filtering
+- ** Kafka Listner for Transaction Created
+- ** ORM: TypeORM, DB: Postgres (Serverless)

+## FE
+- ** Integrated API using Next.js API and React Query
+- ** MUI Components for UI
+- ** Custom Input Validations and Error Handling
+- ** Modular Components
+- ** Pagination Filtering and Sorting
+- ** Summary Report for Current Active Budget

+## Demo

 # 💸 Simple Expense Tracker

 Track your income, expenses, and budgets with a clean, event-driven architecture using **NestJS** and **Next.js**.